mahdimehrabi/go-challenge/README.md

 run migrations <br>
 `make migrate-up` <br>

-generate some users (seed), this command create between 0 and 1000 random users ,so feel free to use this command as many times as you want to create more users.<br>
+generate some users (seed), this command create between 1 and 1000 random users ,so feel free to use this command as many times as you want to create more users.<br>
 `make seed`

-now please edit a file and save (to restart delve server) or restart docker-compose `docker-compose down && docker-compsoe up -d` <br>
+now please edit a file(just add new line or tab or space is enought) and save (to restart delve server) or restart docker-compose `docker-compose down && docker-compsoe up -d` <br>
 #### Now you can send your requests to Endpoints
-POST `localhost:8000/users`  Create new user send example request data
+POST `localhost:8000/users`  Create new user send example **request** data
 ```
 {
     "ID":"fsas42aa3af",